 Pet food manufacturers are required to list all ingredients, which allows us to make informed choices when it comes to selecting the right food, if you feed kibble.
 Common high carbohydrate and high glycemic ingredients to avoid are white rice, brown rice, potatoes, tapioca, oats, barley, corn, wheat, beans, corn meal and peas.

-So if we know excess sugar is a killer and dogs with diabetes suffer from impaired glucose tolerance, WHY DOE DIABETIC DOG FOOD HAVE SO MUCH SUGAR IN IT?!?!? 😤
+So if we know excess sugar is a killer and dogs with diabetes suffer from impaired glucose tolerance, WHY DOES DIABETIC DOG FOOD HAVE SO MUCH SUGAR IN IT?!?!? 😤

 Carbohydrates are a much cheaper source of calories, which keep production costs down.
 Unfortunately, most, if not all, traditional kibble companies could actually not care less about the health of your dog.